joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/12/sports/baseball/max-scherzer-mets.html?searchResultPosition=5

 **MoMA Patron, Denied Admission, Stabs Two Employees**\
-`The police were still looking for the suspect, who forced his way into the museum upon discovering his membership had been revoked.
+`The police were still looking for the suspect, who forced his way into the museum.
 Both victims were in stable condition.`\
 https://nytimes.com/2022/03/12/nyregion/moma-stabbing.html?searchResultPosition=6

 **Ron Miles, Understated Master of Jazz Cornet, Is Dead at 58**\